fe-data/fe-docs/docs/usage/personalise.rst

            :target: ../_static/images/usage/Pers-page-order.png
            :alt: Order overview

-A simplified order overview that is not visible to share recipients.
+A simplified order overview that is hidden from share recipients.

 Invoice
 ^^^^^^^